 I almost hesitate to mention this benefit because I think for the small scale homesteader with limited acreage, we shouldn’t rotationally graze with increasing our herd or flock density being the main objective.
 In a drought situation that could come back to haunt you and I think it’s best to have too much forage you could put up as hay rather than not enough and you have to buy in hay.
 But, in theory if you are able to increase the amount of grass you grow (consistently) then you can build your herd or flock.

-Better Animal Husbandry
+Rotational Grazing is Better Animal Husbandry

 Another advantage to spending the extra time with your livestock while you’re out there moving paddocks in the summer is that you can better assess their body condition.
 You can know if they’re getting enough to eat and adjust their paddock size accordingly.